Skip to main content

 Example Use Case

-When deployments contain mixed artifact types — 80% TAR / 20% ZIP files.
+When deployments contain mixed artifact types (for example, 80% TAR / 20% ZIP files):

 ScenarioCopy Strategy Defined in Infrastructure CIAutodetectResultPerformance